Information for Prospective Students to CASR

 - Hold (or will soon complete) a Bachelor or M.S. degree in (or equivalent to) Computer Engineering, Computer Science or Electrical Engineering with an overall GPA higher than 3.5.

 Student Hiring.
 I typically do not directly give offers to students by just looking at their application profiles in the applicant pool.
-To join our group, interested students are encouraged to contact me directly (e.g., via email at: email@example.com) with copies of your CV and all transcripts.
+To join our group, interested students are encouraged to contact me directly (e.g., via email at: email@example.com) with copies of both your CV and transcripts.
 I expect that you have taken a look at our CASR website or my personal webpage, and are aware of our research topics as well as requirements for future lab members.
 In your email, please explain your academic background, research interests and specific research directions of our group that you may want to get involved in.
 It is always beneficial for you to clearly clarify your key academic strengths in your initial email.
 Note that I do not handle admission and questions in terms of admission will be best answered by the UCF admission office.

 Interview Procedure.
 Before I make the decision for an offer to our PhD positions, there will be typically at least one round of interviews.
-After checking your qualifications, the interview process generally starts with the students reading one paper in a top-tier computer architecture (e.g., ISCA, MICRO, HPCA and ASPLOS), system (S&P, USENIX Security, CCS and NDSS), or ML conference.
+After checking your qualifications, the interview process generally starts with the students reading one assigned paper in a top-tier computer architecture (e.g., ISCA, MICRO, HPCA and ASPLOS), system (S&P, USENIX Security, CCS and NDSS), or ML conference.
 These papers may or may not come from our CASR research group.
 The students will then write a report with detailed understandings and thoughts about that paper, which will be discussed during the interview.
 Such an interview procedure is considered as essential since it works well for both sides: For you, you will have a chance to have a deep view of the research going on at CASR; and for us, it can show evidence that you either have good background in the related field or are able to understand new concepts reasonably well in a certain amount of time.
 Therefore, please consider whether you prepared to spend such an effort before you reach out to me.

 Want to meet with us in person?
 Please stop by our lab or my office.